Ancient Neoclassical Chest of Drawers Capriccios 1800

 The term Victorian refers to one of the predominant styles used during the Victorian era.

-Characterized by a great expansion of the home furnishing market and by new mechanized production possibilities, but not by great aesthetic innovations, but by the resumption of stylistic elements of various previous eras.
+Characterized by a great expansion of the home furnishings market and by the new mechanized production possibilities, however not by great aesthetic innovations, but by the resumption of stylistic elements from various previous eras.

 Find out more about the Victorian style with our insights: